 Cash Settlement vs. Physical Settlement

 - Sash settlement is a type of settlement where there is no transfer of securities, and only the difference amount is transferred against the physical settlement where securities are ought to be transferred.

 - Most of the physical settlement trades are made with commodities in the futures market where the buyer locks in the price of the commodity to avoid the risk of paying the high prices in the future, whereas it is also a common phenomenon in the financial market.
 A cash settlement is done to create the market and increase the trading volume in the derivatives market.

 - They encourage traders to trade more in the market since they only require a margin to take the position in the market.

-It is a very practical and convenient way to trade and enable liquidity in the market since it involves low cost and time, however having said that it is equally important to keep a track on the credibility and financial health of the investors as it only requires a margin to take huge positions in the market.
+It is a very practical and convenient way to trade and enable liquidity in the market since it involves low cost and time; however, having said that, it is equally important to keep track of the credibility and financial health of the investors as it only requires a margin to take huge positions in the market.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 This has been a guide to what is Cash Settlement and its meaning.
 Here we discuss the role and cash-settled options along with an example, benefits, and disadvantages.
 You may learn more about financing from the following articles –